Ni-dhi-singh/Blinkit-Grocery-Data-Interactive-Dashboard-/README.md

 🎯 Business Problem

-BlinkIT wanted to identify how different outlet types and item categories impact overall sales performance, pricing trends, and visibility across stores.
+BlinkIT aimed to determine how various outlet types and item categories influence overall sales performance, pricing trends, and visibility across stores.
 As a Data Analyst, the goal was to:

 Understand which outlet types drive the highest sales.